 1. High-Yield Online Savings Accounts

 Local banks pay close to nothing in interest on savings.
 You can get much higher rates from online banks.
-Two that are particularly strong in this area are American Express National Bank and CIT Bank.
+Two that are particularly strong in this area are HSBC Direct and CIT Bank.
 They pay rates on savings, and CD’s that are well over 1%.

 The disadvantage of online banks is that they don’t usually offer full banking services.
 For example, some don’t have checking accounts or ATM access.
 Others don’t offer loans.